How to Make Hollandaise Sauce - a step-by-step tutorial that teaches you how to make this classic French mother sauce!

 Instructions

-Whisk together egg yolks and lemon juice until the texture is creamy and they have almost doubled in volume.
+Whisk: In a metal mixing bowl, whisk together 4 large egg yolks* and 1 tablespoon fresh lemon juice until the texture is creamy and they have almost doubled in volume.

-Melt butter in small saucepan; let simmer for 4-5 minutes or until it gives off a strong, nutty aroma.
+Butter: Melt 12 tablespoons butter in a small saucepan; let simmer for 4-5 minutes or until it gives off a strong, nutty aroma.

-Add salt, cayenne pepper and black pepper and whisk again.
+Season: Add a pinch of salt, black pepper, and cayenne pepper and whisk again.

 Notes